ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/10_Deploy_to_Digital_Ocean.md

 $ ssh root@your-digital-ocean-ip-address
 ```

 When you first connect, you'll see the following message indicating it's a connection your computer does not recognize.
-Type `yes` and hit *Enter* to confirm the connection and you shouldn't see this message again.
+Type `yes` and hit *Enter* to confirm the connection.

 ```bash
 The authenticity of host '104.236.13.65 (104.236.13.65)' can't be established.